tr3e/InterGen/README.md

 # InterGen

 This repository contains the official implementation for the paper: [InterGen: Diffusion-based Multi-human Motion Generation under Complex Interactions](https://arxiv.org/pdf/2304.05684).
-Our work is capable of simultaneously generating high-quality interactive motions of two people with only text guidance, enabling various downstream tasks including person-to-person generation, inbetweening, trajectory control and so forth.<br>
+Our work is capable of simultaneously generating high-quality interactive motions of two people with only text guidance, enabling various downstream tasks including person-to-person generation, inbetweening, trajectory control and so forth.
+Your generous star ⭐ means a lot to us if you find our work useful.<br>
 <p float="left">
   <img src="./pipeline.png" width="900" />
 </p>

 <!-- ![pipeline](https://github.com/tr3e/InterGen/blob/main/pipeline.png) -->

-### Code comming soon!

 <!-- ### Abstract